API Reference

 resSolar()[source]

-This method displays the optimal solar PV capacity investments including installed capacity and bus locations for each candidate solar PV system.
+This method returns the optimal solar PV capacity investments including installed capacity and bus locations for each candidate solar PV system.

 Returns: